devonfw-forge/devon4flutter-non-bloc-arch/140-Communication-with-the-Web.md

 As you can see, you simply call _get()_ on the HTTP module and give it the URL it should request.
 This is an asynchronous call, so you can use the _await_ keyword to wait till the request is complete.
 Once the request is finished, you can read out headers and the body from the http.Response object.

-The AdviceSlips class, is generated with a JSON to Dart converter.
+The AdviceSlips class, is generated with a [JSON to Dart converter (Lecuona 2019)](https://javiercbk.github.io/json_to_dart/).
 The generated class has a fromJson function that makes it easy to populate it's data fields with the JSON response.
 This is the generated class, you don't need to read it all, I just want to give you an idea of how it looks like:

 ```dart
 class AdviceSlips {